x`

 In busy commercial areas, pigeons quickly learn that humans drop food or leave scraps behind.
 For them, your building becomes a consistent “safe bet” for an easy meal.

-Warm Surfaces Attract Them
+Warm Building Surfaces Attract Pigeons

 Your building creates microclimates pigeons love: